 1. Separate and chop large leafy greens.

 I’ve found this is particularly helpful for lettuce and large heads of greens (chard, kale, etc.).
-Of course, this won’t work for baby greens.
+Of course, as mentioned, this won’t work for baby greens.

 2. Place the greens in a large bowl or salad spinner base (and the colander part).
 Fully cover the greens with water.